Medicare Supplement Plan G offers the most coverage new Medicare members can buy. It is also is the most popular Medicare Supplement Insurance plan.

 Medigap Plan G covers many out-of-pocket expenses in Medicare Part A and B, also known as Original Medicare, including deductibles, coinsurance, and copayments.

-Plan G is one of 10 Medigap plans and one of only two supplemental plans with a high deductible option.
-It covers all out-of-pocket costs, except the Part B deductible, and works seamlessly with Original Medicare coverage.
+Plan G is one of only two supplements with a high deductible option.
+It covers all out-of-pocket costs, except the Medicare Part B deductible, and works seamlessly with Original Medicare coverage.

 We have identified 9 Medicare Supplement Plan G pros and cons we think you should know about.

 - Plan G offers the most comprehensive coverage available if your 65th birthday was on or after January 1, 2020.

 - Plan G covers all deductibles, coinsurance, and copayment out-of-pocket expenses in Original Medicare, except the annual Part B deductible.

 - For a non-smoking 65-year-old, Medicare Plan G costs between $120 and $140 per month in most areas.

 - High Deductible Plan G costs start at around $50 per month in most areas.

 Medicare Plan G is one of ten standardized Medicare Supplement plans.
 Also known as Medigap, Medicare Supplements are additional insurance you can buy to help pay some out-of-pocket costs in Original Medicare.

 Plan G is currently the most popular plan sold.
 The other lettered plans are A, B, C, D, F, K, L, M, and N. All of these plans work with Original Medicare insurance.
 They are not compatible with Medicare Advantage.